OMICRON

-2015 | Archival Video, Video Synthesis | Stereo Audio | Green Bank, West Virginia | 0:35:00
+2015 | Sound + Video Art Performance | Stereo Audio | Green Bank, West Virginia | 0:35:00

-This dual-channel video performance centered on video of microalgae, diatoms, and other tiny, single-celled organisms dwelling in a proverbial mud puddle in the shadow of the world's largest moving manmade object on land— a massive, fully steerable radio telescope in Green Bank, West Virginia.
 Both microorganisms and deep space objects can only be seen through scientific instruments that extend the human range of vision.
 The shapes of the microorganisms somehow parallel the shapes and forms of heavenly bodies and radio signals— radiant orbs, clouds, streaks, and clusters drifting in an infinite space.

 greenbank